-As of FY16, the Company is exposed to material operational risk related to the business, which can therefore not be avoided.
+As of year-end 2018, the Company is exposed to material operational risk related to the business, which can therefore not be avoided.
 These include negative developments in the political / tax environment and loss of key skills or employees.

 C.6 Other material risks